STRESS: WHAT IT DOES TO YOU & WHAT YOU CAN DO ABOUT IT

 These illnesses cause the same symptoms as hypothyroidism.

-In both true hypothyroidism (when the thyroid gland doesn’t produce enough T4) and intracellular hypothyroidism, the cells have the same problem: they don’t have enough T3 to work efficiently.
+In both true hypothyroidism (when the thyroid gland doesn’t produce enough T4) and intracellular hypothyroidism, the cells have the same problem: they don’t have enough T3 to work efficiently (IH symptoms are worse, because the T3 starvation is more severe).

 What’s the connection to aging?